copernicus-mogley/zkav.club/README.md

 We aim to provide access to this previously exclusive knowledge to the entire world, ensuring it is available for all time.

 ## Join the club!
-Get involved with our community or get us involved with yours!
+Get involved with our community or get us involved with yours.

 [𝕏](https://x.com/ZkAv_Club), [bsky.social](https://bsky.app/profile/zkavclub.bsky.social), [mastodon@zeal.center](https://zeal.center/@ZFAVClub)